jadorex3/task/README.md

-# My solution to interesting task
+# Task and my solution